 To encourage Americans to use solar power, the EPA and the Department of Energy offer tax credits for solar-powered systems.

 Tapping the sun for power just feels good—solar power doesn't pollute, reduces our use of coal and other fossil fuels, and thereby helps reduce your individual carbon footprint.
 But it can also cost more than electricity from natural gas and other sources.

 To encourage Americans to use solar power, the Environmental Protection Agency and the Department of Energy run the Energy Star program, which, among other projects, offers tax credits for solar-powered systems.

 Credits for approved solar installations

-- The credit is available through the end of 2019.
+- The full credit is available through the end of 2019.
 After that, the percentage steps down each year and then stops at the end of 2021.